2024 Schedule and Clinic Descriptions (Archive)

 Tony Koester: Nickel Plate Update: Tony reports progress on all fronts.
 Interlocking plants of various degrees of sophistication are being or have been installed; key structures have been added; the steam and diesel fleet has grown; “blue box” cars are rapidly being retired; the dispatcher finally has a "finished” office to perform his timetable and train-order magic in; a telephone system using actual NKP scissors phones has been installed; and the cab bus wiring on his updated NCE DCC system was completely revamped.

 Dave Oppedisano: BNSF Lakeside Division- Bridging Latah Creek.
-Update on the layout including a 40 foot benchwork expansion and building of the Latah Creek Bridge.
+Update on the layout including a 40-foot benchwork expansion and building of the Latah Creek Bridge.
 Latah Creek bridge discussion will include prototype design, 3d printing, Laser cut beams, Deck design and photo etched railings.

 Steve Meyer: “Evolution of a Design—Part II: Steam and Steel on the Monongahela River Line:” The Monongahela River Line is a prototypical replication of the Pennsylvania and Union railroads in Pittsburgh in 1926.
 The key industry served is the Duquesne Works of Carnegie Steel.
 Part II focuses on the history and function of this massive steel mill.
 The clinic explains how prototype structures and operations are reduced to HO scale.
 Design of the layout is substantially finished with construction starting soon.